ThePerfectComputer/FastWaveBackend/README.md

 # TODO

 ## Features
+ - [ ] be explicit with imports, remove exports as possible once FastWave is known to be fairly stable.
  - [ ] macro for getting line number when propagating errors
  - [ ] search for any ok_or's
  - [ ] search for any unwraps or any direct vectors indexing